Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Stars Betting Insights

-- The Stars have been favored on the moneyline 62 times this season, and have gone 40-22 in those games.
+- The Stars have won 40 of their 62 games when listed as a moneyline favorite this season (64.5%).

-- Dallas has a record of 21-7 when playing as a moneyline favorite with odds of -175 or shorter (75.0% win percentage).
+- Dallas has a record of 18-6 when it has played as a moneyline favorite with odds of -190 or shorter (75.0% win percentage).

-- Based on this matchup's moneyline, the Stars have an implied win probability of 63.6%.
+- The implied moneyline probability in this matchup gives the Stars a 65.5% chance to win.

 Stars vs Kraken Additional Info